Kassel: Neighboring communities

 Around Kassel is the administrative district (Landkreis) of Landkreis Kassel.
 The following cities and municipalities border the city of Kassel (starting clockwise in the north): Ahnatal, Vellmar, Fuldatal, Staufenberg, Niestetal, Kaufungen, Lohfelden, Fuldabrück, Baunatal, Schauenburg, Habichtswald.
-Of these, Vellmar and Fuldatal in the north, Kaufungen in the east, Lohfelden in the southeast and Baunatal in the south are growing ever closer to the urban area.
+Of these, Vellmar and Fuldatal in the north, Kaufungen in the east, Lohfelden in the southeast and Baunatal in the south are growing closer to the urban area.

 Culture

-In 1558, the first German observatory was built in Kassel, and a later version from 1714 survives as the Bellevue Palace.
-The Ottoneum, the first permanent German theatre building, was built in 1604.
+The first German observatory was built in Kassel in 1558, and a later version from 1714 survives as the Bellevue Palace.
+The Ottoneum, the first permanent German theatre building, was built in 1606.
 The old building is today the Natural History Museum, and the now-called Staatstheater Kassel is located in a nearby building that was constructed in the 1950s.

-Since 1927, Kassel has been home to Bärenreiter, one of the world's most important music publishers.
+Since 1927, Kassel has been home to Bärenreiter, a music publishing house distributing compositions of several critically acclaimed classical musicians.

-Since 1955, the documenta, an international exhibition of modern and contemporary art, has been held regularly in Kassel.
+Since 1955 the documenta, an international exhibition of modern and contemporary art, has been held regularly in Kassel.
 The documenta now takes place every five years.
-As a result of the documenta 6 (1977), Kassel became the first town in the world to be illuminated by laser beams at night (Laserscape, by artist Horst H. Baumann).
+As a result of the documenta 6 in 1977, Kassel became the first city in the world to be illuminated by laser beams at night (Laserscape, by artist Horst H. Baumann).
 This laser installation is nowadays still visible at weekends.
-Artworks from former editions of the documenta (mainly sculptures) can be found in many places in Kassel; among those are the "7000 Oaks", a work of land art by the German artist Joseph Beuys.
-The latest/current edition of the documenta, known as "documenta 15", runs from June 18 until September 25, 2022.
+Artworks from former editions of the documenta (mainly sculptures) can be found in multiple places in Kassel; among those are the "7000 Oaks", a work of land art by the German artist Joseph Beuys.
+The latest/current edition of the documenta, known as "documenta 15", ran from 18 June until 25 September 2022.

 Climate

-Kassel experiences an oceanic climate (Köppen: Cfb) but not so far from marine climates, with a more notable continental influence than Berlin.
-Using the 1961-1990 normal and 0 °C isotherm, the city already had a humid continental climate (Dfb).
+Kassel experiences an oceanic climate (Köppen: Cfb) close to marine climates, with a more notable continental influence than Berlin.
+Using the 1961–1990 normal and 0 °C isotherm, the city already had a humid continental climate (Dfb).

 Demographics

+Kassel has a population of about 200,000, and is the 3rd largest city in Hesse state and the only large city in the North Hesse region.

+Kassel is often called the city that located on the center of Germany due to its position.

+Kassel first reached its first population peak of over 100,000 in 1899, and its second in 1943 with about 225,000.
+Kassel was destroyed during World War II and became an industrial city in 1950s.
+Today, Kassel is home to multiple companies and universities.

 Sights

 The bombing raids of 1943 destroyed 90% of the city center.
-The city was almost completely rebuilt during the 1950s and is a combination of renovated or reconstructed old buildings and architecture of the 1950s.
+The city center was almost completely rebuilt during the 1950s and is a combination of renovated or reconstructed old buildings and architecture of the 1950s.
 Outside the city center, the suburbs are dominated by 19th-century architecture.
+Timber-framed old towns are situated in suburbs like Harleshausen and Bad Wilhelmshöhe.
 The oldest monument is the Druselturm; the Brüderkirche and the Martinskirche are also, in part, of medieval origin.
 The towers of the Martinskirche are from the 1950s.